AntennaPod/AntennaPod/README.md

 AntennaPod accesses the flattr API for flattring podcasts.
 In order to gain access, a client ID and a client secret is required, which you can get by registering a new app on the flattr website.
 The official API credentials have been excluded from the public source code.
 In order to successfully build the project, a java class called FlattrConfig with two fields containing the credentials has to be created in src/de/danoeh/antennapod/util/flattr .
 You can also use the file called FlattrConfig.java.example to do that.
 If you leave the two fields blank, everything except the authentication process will work.

+## Translating AntennaPod
+If you want to translate AntennaPod into another language, you can visit the [Transifex project page](https://www.transifex.com/projects/p/antennapod/).